Mina - Free AI Support After a Psychedelic Experience

 • Available any time, including outside of business hours

-• Not a replacement for therapy - a companion for the in-between
+• Not a replacement for therapy, but a companion for the in-between

 • If something feels urgent, Mina will point you toward appropriate human support